CSI Land Acknowledgement

-CSI is committed to paving the way to reconciliation not only within the college but within the region as well, and we stand in solidarity with the 1.67 million Indigenous peoples across Canada (made up of First Nations, Inuit, and Métis).
+CSI is committed to paving the way to reconciliation, not just within our college but also throughout the region.
+We stand in solidarity with the 1.67 million Indigenous peoples across Canada, comprising First Nations, Inuit, and Métis communities.

 Are you an Indigenous student attending Conestoga College?
 Are you interested in making an impact on your Conestoga College community?
 Do you want to help shape CSI and Be-Dah-Bin Gamik’s current and future student programs and supports?

-If you answered yes, apply to join the Indigenous Circle, a working group for Indigenous students at Conestoga College!
+If you answered yes, fill out the application below to join the Indigenous Circle, a working group for Indigenous students at Conestoga College!

 Indigenous Owned Businesses

 Looking for a way to do more than just educate?
 Consider supporting an Indigenous Owned Business!
-This list provides you with businesses both in Ontario and the rest of Canada — but don’t worry, most still have express shipping!
+Click the button below for the list that provides you with businesses both in Ontario and the rest of Canada — but don’t worry, most still have express shipping!